 AMI/USA will provide survey forms electronically for each teacher and the administrator.
 These forms offer an opportunity for teachers to reflect on their classrooms and provide valuable information for the consultant.

-The school reports and individual teacher reports documenting the consultant’s visit, including observations, recommendations, and noted requirements are sent to the school administrator within approximately four weeks of the visit.
+The school reports and individual teacher reports documenting the consultant’s visit, including observations and recommendations, are sent to the school administrator within approximately four weeks of the visit.
 Copies are permanently filed in the AMI/USA office.
 AMI/USA recommends that the pertinent comments in the school report be shared with the teachers.
 Schools will be contacted if the status changes as a result of the consultation visit.

 The school should arrange for whatever platforms are needed to conduct the online visit.